BioJulia/BioServices.jl/README.md

 ## Testing

-BioServices is tested against Julia `0.7` and current `1.0` on Linux, OS X, and Windows.
+BioServices is tested against all currently supported versions of Julia (`1.0` and higher) on Linux, OS X, and Windows.

 | **PackageEvaluator** | **Latest Build Status** |